F1600 Championship Series

 The F1600 Championship Series was created by the SCCA in 2011.
 The series is organized by Formula Race Promotions, the same organization which organizes the F2000 Championship Series, and sanctioned by SCCA Pro Racing.
-It is a series whose champion is eligible for the Road to Indy Shootout provided the driver is of an eligible age, and has the necessary skills to operate such machine.
+From 2016 to 2018, its highest-placed driver between the age of 14 and 25 was invited to the Road to Indy Shootout.

 The Series

 The class uses the Sports Car Club of America regulations for the Ford Kent engine-based Formula Ford regulations, which includes the option of either the Ford Kent or Honda L15A7 engine.
 Therefore, many drivers from the local club racing scene make their appearance in the national series.

 2011 Season

 The first year saw many club racers and well established constructors racing in the series.
 Most cars were Van Diemen, Piper or Swift.
 Cape Motorsports began a collaboration with the Australian constructor Spectrum.
 Spectrum had already many years of Formula Ford experience in Australia.
 This also saw the introduction of Australian driver Mitch Martin who raced 2 races and scored a pole position and 2 second-place finishes.
 Volkswagen Jetta Cup graduate Wyatt Gooden made four appearances and scored 4 wins, this placed him sixth in the championship.
 Gooden went on to race in the F2000 Championship Series and USF2000.
 Bill Valet, who went on to win the inaugural championship, scored two wins but with seven podium finishes he outscored Tim Kautz (second) and Jim Goughary, Jr. (third).